tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 > The progression of diabetic kidney disease.

 Subclasses of **dpo:DiabeticKidneyDiseaseProgression** include **dpo:PotentialDKDBenefit**, **dpo:IncreasedDKDRisk**, and **dpo:NeutralDKDRisk**.

+##### Potential Diabetic Kidney Disease Benefit
+> Potential to decrease the risk or progression of diabetic kidney disease.

+##### Increased Diabetic Kidney Disease Risk
+> Potential to increase the risk or progression of diabetic kidney disease.

+##### Neutral Diabetic Kidney Disease Risk
+> Minimal effect on reducing or increasing the risk or progression of diabetic kidney disease.

+#### Renal Dosing Consideration
+> Drug dosage considerations related to the effect on the kidneys.

 ## Diagnostic Factor
 > A circumstance influencing the dianosis of a disease.